Handbuch der Nordsemitischen Epigraphik

+Page from the NE, showing Phoenician inscriptions.

-Handbuch der Nordsemitischen Epigraphik, nebst ausgewählten Inschriften (“Handbook of North-Semitic Epigraphy, together with selected inscriptions”) is a two-volume reference work on Canaanite and Aramaic inscriptions by Mark Lidzbarski, published in 1898.
+The Handbuch der Nordsemitischen Epigraphik, nebst ausgewählten Inschriften ('Handbook of North-Semitic epigraphy, together with selected inscriptions;' often abbreviated NE) is a two-volume reference work on Canaanite and Aramaic inscriptions by Mark Lidzbarski, published in 1898.

 It became a foundational manual for the field of Semitic epigraphy.

 History

 Conceived as a comprehensive handbook of Canaanite and Aramaic inscriptions, the Handbuch contained texts, readings, references, and selected facsimiles.

 It was subsequently eclipsed by later standard corpora such as Kanaanäische und Aramäische Inschriften (KAI), and the Textbook of Aramaic Documents from Ancient Egypt (TADAE) for Egyptian Aramaic.